kyverno/KDP/proposals/mutation-support-cli.md

 	Out: out,
 }
 ```
-We need to return the actual mutated resource and modify the report generator to print it by changing the `matchedResource` variable to contain the mutated resource, which can be obtained from the rule response. `ruleResp.patchedTarget`
+We need to return the actual mutated resource and modify the report generator to print it by changing the `matchedResource` variable to contain the mutated resource.
+Which can be obtained from the rule response: `ruleResp.patchedTarget`.

 ### Resources passed from the CLI directly

-The mutation engine should realize that when the client is nil, and create an appropriate handler that doesn't fetch resources from the cluster but applies the mutation
+If the client is nil, the mutation engine should create an appropriate handler that doesn't fetch resources from the cluster but applies the mutation directly:

 `pkg/engine/mutation.go`: